folio-org/folio-org.github.io/doc/automation.md

 Presently, Docker images are published to the ['folioci' namespace on Docker Hub](https://hub.docker.com/r/folioci).
 This namespace is primarily used by Jenkins for other continuous integration jobs but is also open to the FOLIO development community for testing and development purposes.
-"Snapshot" versions of modules are pushlished after every successful Jenkins build.
+"Snapshot" versions of modules are published after every successful Jenkins build.
 To pull an image from the 'folioci' namespace, prefix the module name with 'folioci'.